 4He displayed the riches of his glorious kingdom and the honor of his excellent majesty many days, even 180 days.

 5When those days were completed, the king made a seven-day feast for all the people who were present in Susa the palace-fortress, both great and small, in the court of the garden of the king’s palace.

 6There were hangings of white, green, and blue material, fastened with cords of fine linen and purple to silver rings and marble pillars.
-The couches were of gold and silver on a mosaic pavement of red, white, yellow, and other precious stones.
+The couches were of gold and silver on a mosaic pavement of porphyry, marble, mother-of-pearl, and other precious stones.

 7Drinks were served in golden vessels of various kinds, including royal wine in abundance according to the bounty of the king.